 No Impact.
-Adoption of the 2020-2029 Housing Element Update and the text amendment to the Community Development (Land Use) Element will not result in physical divisions to an established community.
-The proposed Housing Element Update provides policies and programs to ensure the provision of housing for all segments of the community throughout the City.
-The updated Housing Element and Land Use Element amendment do not conflict with the City’s Habitat Conservation Plan.
-The adoption of the Housing Element Update and Community Development (Land Use) Element text amendment reflecting the updated Housing Element will not conflict with the General Plan or any other policy or regulation adopted for the purpose of avoiding or mitigating an environmental effect.
+Adoption of the 2020-2029 Housing Element and the text amendment to the Community Development (Land Use) Element will not result in physical divisions to an established community.
+The 2020-2029 Housing Element provides policies and programs to ensure the provision of housing for all segments of the community throughout the City including actions to affectively further fair housing.
+The 2020-2029 Housing Element and Community Development Element amendment do not conflict with the City’s HCP.
+The adoption of the 2020-2029 Housing Element and the Community Development Element text amendment reflecting the updated Housing Element will not conflict with the General Plan or any other policy or regulation adopted for the purpose of avoiding or mitigating an environmental effect.
 The 1,319 units required by the RHNA are within the capacity of the City’s General Plan and land use policies.
 All locations identified for housing developments are designated for residential development, which is consistent with the General Plan.
-All new development will be required to comply with General Plan land use policies and Municipal Code regulations.
-The Housing Plan (Chapter 6) of the Housing Element Update includes a monitoring program to ensure consistency with the General Plan.
+All new development will be required to comply with General Plan land use policies and PMC regulations.
+The Housing Plan (Chapter 6) of the 2020-2029 Housing Element includes a monitoring program to ensure consistency with the General Plan.
 Therefore, no impacts would result from the project.
 No mitigation measures are required.

-See response XI.a. above
+See response XI.a. above.

 MINERAL RESOURCES:

 No Impact.
-The 2020-2029 Housing Element update identifies an assigned growth need of 1,319 housing units for development from June 30, 2020 through April 29, 2029.
+The 2020-2029 Housing Element identifies adequate sites in areas already designated for residential and mixed-use use to meet the City's RHNA.
+The project will not result in the approval of any physical improvements and does not propose any changes to the General Plan Community Development Element, to a base designation, or to any physical development standards.
+Though it proposes neither specific development projects nor changes in base zoning, the Housing Element Update identifies opportunity sites that are feasible for development.
+The 2020-2029 Housing Element could indirectly result in residential development and improvement, the development would occur in residential and mixed-use areas of the City already designated in the General Plan for housing.
+Therefore, development within these sites and their associated impacts have already been accounted for in association with the adopted General Plan or Specific Plan.
+In addition, any future development projects supported by the 2020-2029 Housing Element would be evaluated at the project proposal stage and subject to the state, regional, and local plans, and the policies therein.
+The 2020-2029 Housing Element identifies an assigned growth need of 1,319 housing units for development from June 30, 2020 through April 29, 2029.
 Of that total, 519 housing units were under construction or entitled as of December 2020, leaving a remaining need of 800 housing units.
-Poway’s only known valuable mineral resource, as recognized by the California Department of Conservation, Division of Mines and Geology, is construction quality sand and gravel located along the City’s southern border within the South Poway Business Park.
-Without specific details regarding each new housing development, it is not possible to determine potential impacts to mineral resources with any precision.
-Future developments for any above moderate income housing would be reviewed to determine compliance with the City’s development standards as well as to determine impacts to any mineral resources within the City.
-New projects that propose housing for very low income, low income and moderate income can be developed by right, however, will have to comply with General Plan policies and Municipal Code requirements for compliance with mineral resource preservation requirements.
+Poway’s only known valuable mineral resource, as recognized by the California Department of Conservation, Division of Mines and Geology, is construction quality sand and gravel located along the City’s southern border within the South Poway Business Park which does not allow for or provide housing.
 Therefore, no impacts would result.
 No mitigation is required.

-See response XII.a. above
+See response XII.a. above.

 NOISE: